jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 24H When entitlement to use tax code ends
 (1) This section applies when an employee is no longer entitled to use a certain tax code.
 (2) The tax code does not apply to a PAYE income payment made to the employee after the date on which the entitlement ends, unless the payment is salary or wages for a current pay period.
-(3) The employee must notify their employer that their entitlement has ended within the period of 4 days after the date on which they became aware that they are no longer entitled to use the tax code.
+(3) If the circumstances in section 24F(6)﻿(b) do not apply, the employee must notify their employer that their entitlement has ended within the period of 4 days after the date on which they became aware that they are no longer entitled to use the tax code.
 If the employee provides the notification to the Commissioner, they must notify the Commissioner similarly.
 (4) For the purposes of subsection (3), the employee must give the reason why the tax code no longer applies and the date on which entitlement ended.
 (5) If the employee provides their employer with a tax code notification or tax code certificate within the period of 7 days after the date on which they become aware that they are no longer entitled to use a tax code, the tax code in the notification or certificate applies from the date on which the entitlement to use the earlier code ends.
 (6) When an employee’s entitlement to use a certain tax code ends, their employer is not liable for withholding a reduced amount of tax for a payment if they have not received notice that the entitlement has ended.
 (7)

 ### 24I PAYE tax code notification and certificate
-(1) An employee who wishes to have the amount of tax for a PAYE income payment reduced may notify their employer of the applicable tax code.
+(1) If section 24IB does not apply, an employee who wishes to have the amount of tax for a PAYE income payment reduced may notify their employer of the applicable tax code.
 This subsection applies separately for each employment situation.
 (2) If an employee finds it difficult or impractical to notify their employer as described in subsection (1), they may notify the Commissioner who must then provide a tax code certificate to the employer setting out the applicable tax code.
 The employee may give the certificate to their employer.
 (3) The tax code notified or set out in a tax code certificate applies to a PAYE income payment made to an employee by their employer from—
   (a) the first day of a pay period to which the payment relates up to the date on which the employee is no longer entitled to use the particular tax code if—